narum/jocomunico3/README.md

 - Uploading a backup made on version 2.0 to a version 2.1 (or higher) Jocomunico.
 To fix, please update your Jocomunico to version 2.1 (and follow later updates if available), redo the backup and upload it again.

+- Uploading a backup made on version 3.0 to a lower version.
+Only backups from 2.2 onward are compatible with higher versions, but none are compatible with lower versions.
+To fix, please update the lower version of Jocomunico to the latest version.
+Updates need to be done sequentially (i.e. from 1.0 to 2.0, 2.0 to 2.1, 2.1 to 2.2 and 2.2 to 3.0).

-- Trying to update from Jocomunico 2.0 directly to 2.2.
-Updates need to be done in sequence: from 2.0 to 2.1 and then from 2.1 to 2.2.
+- Trying to update from Jocomunico 2.0 directly to 3.0.
+Updates need to be done in sequence: from 2.0 to 2.1, from 2.1 to 2.2 and finally from 2.2 to 3.0.

 -----------------------
 README FOR INSTALLATION